codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 ## Make the Button do something

 To do this we are going to need some state in our view.
-SwiftUI is a _declarative_ framework.
-That means that you write the view to show different things according to its state, and actions change the state.
-Internally, SwiftUI keeps track of the state, and when it changes it redraws the view.

 ### 8. Create some state for the view